Lifetime ISAs explained: get a 25% bonus

 How much can you save in a Lifetime ISA?

-There’s a cap of £4,000 that can be added to a LISA each financial year (April 6 to April 5), and you can only pay into one LISA in the same period.
+There’s a cap of £4,000 that can be added to a Lifetime ISA each financial year (April 6 to April 5), and you can only pay into one LISA in the same period.
 This means you can’t add to both a Cash LISA and a Stocks & Shares LISA – it’s one or the other.
-Though you can have open new ones each year as long as you only pay into one.
+However, you can open new ones each year as long as you only pay into one.

 There’s no limit to how much you can save over multiple years, though you’ll obviously be constrained by the annual cap and age cap.